kubemod/kubemod/README.md

 **Note**:

 This particular ModRule targets object created in multiple namespaces - this is the reason it is created in the `kubemod-system` namespace.

-In addition,  we need to set `targetNamespaceRegex` to a regular expression.
+In addition,  we set `targetNamespaceRegex` to a regular expression.
 Leaving `targetNamespaceRegex` blank would instruct KubeMod to use this ModRule only against non-namespaced objects.

-In this case we set the regular expression to match all namespaces - we narrow down the filter to the appropriate namespaces in the `match` section.
+In this case we set the regular expression to match all namespaces ( `.*`) - we narrow down the filter to the appropriate namespaces in the `match` section.

 ### Target resources